12 Planning & RL for Transformers (Advanced Topic)

 where \(\sim\) means sampled from.

-This condition means that when predicting the next token, the model is only allowed to use earlier tokens, not future ones.
+This condition means that when predicting the next token, the model is strictly limited to earlier tokens, and cannot look at future ones.

-This masked attention mechanism directly carries over to masked latent transformers used in world-model RL.
+In RL, this masked attention mechanism directly carries over to masked latent transformers used in world-model RL, ensuring the model learns valid causal transition dynamics.

 Visualising attention-based transformers